Eval calls apply,

 programs.
 The former should be fixed (of course!) and the latter should be

-caught and changed into SchemeError
+caught and changed into SchemeError exceptions, which are caught

 and printed as error messages by the Scheme read-eval-print loop we've